belleruivo/belleruivo/README.md

 <h1>Welcome to my GitHub! 🫡</h1>

-- Full-Stack Web Developer 👩🏻‍💻
+- Full-stack Developer 👩🏻‍💻
 - IT Technique for the Internet 🎓
-- Academic in Systems Analysis and Development at the Federal Institute of São Paulo (IFSP) - 3rd Period 📚
+- Undergraduate Student in Systems Analysis and Development at the Federal Institute of São Paulo (IFSP) – 4th Semester 📚 📚

 ***************